How Baku event permits actually work: a planner's guide

 Can you get a city-level lighting blackout for a production in Baku?

 Yes, but it is not a routine permit.
-A city-level blackout for a 10–15 minute production window needs Cabinet of Ministers liaison and a 4–6 week pre-application cycle.
+A city-level blackout for a 10 to 15 minute production window needs Cabinet of Ministers liaison and a 4 to 6 week pre-application cycle.
 There is no direct fee; the production-side cost is significant.
-It is granted case-by-case on the production's national-press profile, so build a backup production plan in case it is declined.
+Grants are case-by-case on the production's national-press profile, so build a backup plan.

-Typical lead time: 6 weeks Cost range: No direct fee; production-side cost runs significant Decision-maker: Cabinet of Ministers (yes, this level) Birtour-named applicant: Yes, with the brand's experience producer on the application
+Typical lead time: 4–6 weeks Cost range: No direct fee; production-side cost runs high Decision-maker: Cabinet of Ministers (yes, this level) Birtour-named applicant: Yes, with the brand's experience producer on the application

 The DACH auto launch case used exactly this kind of blackout window.
 Most blackout applications we've seen are granted; we know of one that wasn't.